Hossein Ronaghi: 24 September 2022

+15 November 2024

+On the morning of Friday 15 November 2024, Hossein Ronaghi was arrested by the security forces on his way to the funeral ceremony of Kianoush Sanjari, his electronic devices were confiscated and he was released after a few hours.

 Controversy

 Broken legs and weight loss

-After Iran's Judiciary Media Center published the photo of Ronaghi lying on bed in front of his mother on November 14, 2022 (one day after people protested in front of Day Hospital in response to Ronaghi's health situation), many people accused Ronaghi's family of lying that Ronaghi's legs were broken by the security forces.
+After Iran's Judiciary Media Center published the photo of Ronaghi lying on bed in front of his mother on 14 November 2022 (one day after people protested in front of Day Hospital in response to Ronaghi's health situation), many people accused Ronaghi's family of lying that Ronaghi's legs were broken by the security forces.

-On November 28, 2022, Masoud Kazemi, the journalist who first reported Ronaghi's broken legs posted that "it is known that one of his legs was damaged due to the conflict in front of the prison with the interrogators of the Ministry of Intelligence and the other leg is healthy", and stated an error occurred because multiple sources "not politically aligned" with Ronaghi attested to the information that both legs had been broken.
+On 28 November 2022, Masoud Kazemi, the journalist who first reported Ronaghi's broken legs posted that "it is known that one of his legs was damaged due to the conflict in front of the prison with the interrogators of the Ministry of Intelligence and the other leg is healthy", and stated an error occurred because multiple sources "not politically aligned" with Ronaghi attested to the information that both legs had been broken.

 A few hours later, an audio file was leaked of a meeting between Basij commanders.
 In the audio file the deputy commander of the Basij Ghasem Ghoreyshi stated that they broke Ronaghi's both legs in the "first moments", that he is in a "bad condition" due to his hunger strike and his heart condition, and there is a possibility of his death at "any moment".

-On November 26, 2022, after he was temporarily released on bail from Evin prison and transferred to a hospital in Tehran for treatment, his Brother Hassan, posted two pictures of Ronaghi lying on bed in a hospital and wrote that Ronaghi has started his treatment.
-On November 30, Ronaghi's brother posted four pictures of Ronaghi shirtless after receiving eight Intravenous therapy along with therapeutic and strengthening medications, showing his massive weight loss due to his 64 days of hunger strike.
+On 26 November 2022, after he was temporarily released on bail from Evin prison and transferred to a hospital in Tehran for treatment, his Brother Hassan, posted two pictures of Ronaghi lying on bed in a hospital and wrote that Ronaghi has started his treatment.
+On 30 November, Ronaghi's brother posted four pictures of Ronaghi shirtless after receiving eight Intravenous therapy along with therapeutic and strengthening medications, showing his massive weight loss due to his 64 days of hunger strike.